Innokin Coil Guide for Zenith, iSub, T18-20 vape kits

 Something as small as the coil having an E on the end would mean a totally different coil.
 In this post, we are going to cover the Zenith series, iSub and the T series to help you find the correct coil for your device.

 Head here if you just want to shop for Innokin vape: Shop Replacement atomisers

 Are all Innokin coils the same?
 Why so confusing?

 No, Innokin coils are not all the same.

-They are designed solely for the use within the specific vape tank.
+They are designed solely for the use within specific vaporiser tanks from Innokin.
 You should not use another coil that isn’t meant for the device.
 There are so many variations of coil when it comes to Innokin.
 Why so confusing?
 We don’t know, ask Innokin!

 If you want to read about only the relevant Innokin e-cig to you, simply click the link below.
 You will be directed to the relevant link section.
-If you find this useful, don't forget to bookmark.
+If you find this useful, don’t forget to bookmark it.

 Innokin devices are very popular amongst new vapers as they are generally easy to use and offer a great entry into vaping.
 Some have MTL whereas others DTL.
 MTL means mouth to lung, more like the smoking action, while DTL is essentially big clouds.
 The options of using high VG and high PG varies between the different types of Innokin vape kits.

 What coils do I need for my Innokin vape kit?